minprog/app-studio/info/10 Syllabus.md

   wanting to learn Android can use any platform that Eclipse runs on and should have access to an Android phone or tablet.

-* Students are expected to co-author a written proposal as well as a scientific-style poster with your teammates.
-Each team member is expected to contribute equally to the content of these deliverables.
+* Students are expected to attend all but one weekly workgroup sessions led by the course's instructor, where everyone will help each other to make sense of the course's requirements.

+* Students are expected to watch all lectures, read all provided materials and to submit all required projects, as specified below.

 * Students are expected to hand in one programming project invidiually, but with generous help of teammates, if needed.
 You are expected to help your teammates with the programming assignments, if needed.
 Do mind the collaboration policies!

-* Students are expected to use the discussions with the TA to improve the technical and functional designs of all projects.
+* Students are expected to use discussions with the course's instructor to improve the technical and functional designs of all projects.

-* Students are expected to watch all lectures and sections and to submit all required projects, as specified below.

-* Students are expected to attend weekly workgroup sessions led by the course's instructor.

-* Students are expected to attend weekly lab sessions led by the course's teaching assistants.
-We will make sure we notice your progress and we will help you to keep going in the right direction.

 * Students of computer science and artificial intelligence are expected to define their own programming project that uses any two of phone sensors, external APIs or OS integration, as accepted by the course's instructor.

-## Meetings
+## Schedule

-You will meet with a course assistant to discuss your project milestones, and that is where you'll get detailed feedback on the products you deliver.
-Often, these sessions will result in some extra work.
-Topics of the meetings would normally include:

-* reporting on milestones
-* defending design decisions
-* presenting code for review
+These are the main activities during the course.
+There will, however, be some overlap between activities.

+* Weeks 1-3: getting started with object-oriented and user-centered design concepts.

+* Weeks 4-7: creating a fully fledged mobile application and re-focusing on code quality.

 ## Grades

+This section is not final yet, but participation and practice assignments, and design homework will all be part of your final grade.
+Non-effort in any of these will lead to a failing grade for the course.

 A student must ordinarily meet all deadlines in order to be eligible for a passing grade unless granted an exception in writing by the course's